Nuevo Laredo: Baseball

+Tecolotes de los Dos Laredos

 The Tecolotes de los Dos Laredos (Owls of the Two Laredos) are a team in the Mexican Baseball League who split their games between Nuevo Laredo and Laredo, Texas.
 The Tecolotes were the Mexican League Champions in 1953, 1954, 1958, 1977, and 1989 and runner-ups in 1945, 1955, 1959, 1985, 1987, 1992, 1993.

 Their games in Nuevo Laredo are played in Parque la Junta, which opened in 1947 and has a capacity of 6,000 people.
 The team left the park in 2003 for Estadio Nuevo Laredo, located on the west side of the city, a move that was criticized.
 In 2019, Parque la Junta was refurbished to once again host the Tecolotes.

+Liga Oriente

+The Liga Oriente (internationally known as Oriente Little League of Nuevo Laredo) is a local baseball children’s team which has participated in Little League World Series representing Mexico, and has participated and won Little League Nationals in Mexico.

+Liga Oriente won the championship of Little League Mexican Nationals in 2010 and 2021.

 Football

 The Bravos de Nuevo Laredo is a football club in the Tercera División in Nuevo Laredo.
 The Unidad Deportiva Benito Juárez (Benito Juárez Sport Complex) is their home stadium.
-The Bravos are an institution formed in 2004 by a groups of business people in Nuevo Laredo, whose objective is to organize a football team in the city with aspirations it will become a professional football club.
-This has been the first team to have all of their games transmitted live via internet through www.arcanasa.com up to the end of the 2010 tournament.
+The Bravos are an institution formed in 2004 by a groups of business people in Nuevo Laredo, whose objective is to organize a football team in the city with aspirations to become a professional football club.
+This was the first team to have all their games transmitted live via an internet website until the end of the 2010 tournament.

-The Ciudad Deportiva (Sports City) is a sports complex built in 2007 which main feature is a baseball park in Nuevo Laredo, Mexico.
+The Ciudad Deportiva (Sports City) is a sports complex built in 2007 whose main feature is a baseball park in Nuevo Laredo, Mexico.
 It is home to the Tecolotes de Nuevo Laredo Mexican Baseball League team.
 The Ciudad Deportiva can seat up to 12,000 fans at a baseball game.
 Phase one of this project has been completed which only included the Baseball Park.
 Phase II of this project will include a new soccer stadium within Mexican Primera Division standards for a possible expansion of one of its teams to Nuevo Laredo.
 Phase II also includes a gym that will seat 1,500 fans to enjoy basketball, volleyball, and gymnastics among other sports.